AlonsoMtzAbascal/statarb-pairs-trading/README.md

 **Signal and backtest.** A causal rolling z-score of the spread drives a stateful mean-reversion rule (enter at ±2σ, exit at ±0.5σ).
-The backtest is explicitly causal — every quantity deciding day *t*'s PnL is known at *t−1* — and charges transaction costs on turnover.
+The backtest is explicitly causal, since every quantity deciding day *t*'s PnL is known at *t−1*, and charges transaction costs on turnover.
 Returns are expressed on gross capital deployed, so the Sharpe is that of a self-financing dollar-neutral book.